-Governor Corbett's policies were repudiated at the polls in 2014 when he became the first Pennsylvania governor ever to be defeated for reelection.
+Governor Corbett's policies were repudiated at the polls in 2014 when he became the first Pennsylvania governor since the adoption of the 1968 constitution to be defeated for reelection.
 But even though Governor Wolf promised to reverse the direction of the state, the General Assembly continued to tilt even further to the right as a result of the impact of partisan redistricting and national political trends in 2014 and 2016.

-The Republican General Assembly has forced additional spending cuts, as General Fund spending as a share of GDP continued to decline under Governor Wolf to 4.25%.
-Even including special funds, spending as a share of GDP has fallen from 7.36% to 6.91% over 15 years.
+The Republican General Assembly has forced additional spending cuts, as General Fund spending as a share of GDP continued to decline under Governor Wolf to 4.25 percent.
+Even including special funds, spending as a share of GDP has fallen from 7.36 percent to 6.91 percent over fifteen years.
 (It is misleading to include federal spending in Pennsylvania for such things as Medicaid and education in the total of state spending.)

-Similarly, taxes continue to decline in Pennsylvania as the state has fallen to 23rd among all states in taxes per capita.
+Similarly, taxes continue to decline in Pennsylvania as the state has fallen to twenty-third among all states in taxes per capita.
 (Again, it is misleading to count taxes paid by relatively well-off Pennsylvanians to the federal government as part of state taxes.)